binipringle/torts/_texts/0-outline.md

 A special relationship between the defendant and a third party may create a duty for the defendant to protect them.

+Some jurisdictions only find duty where there is a special relationship **and** prior similar incidents that make the third party criminal conduct particularly foreseeable.

 ---

 ## Business Invitee